-There is a multitude of reasons why you shouldn’t be riding elephants in Thailand and visiting the Elephant Nature Park in Chiang Mai enlightens you as to why.
+There are many reasons why you shouldn’t be riding elephants in Thailand, and visiting the Elephant Nature Park in Chiang Mai enlightens you as to why.
 It remains one of my most significant and most valuable lessons in travel about wildlife tourism in South East Asia.

 You will never RIDE an elephant, anywhere, EVER again.

-I’m a responsible traveller and do my best to adhere to best practice and highlight topical issues when it comes to community and conservation in tourism.
-I aim to practice what I preach; dedicate time to long-term volunteering and projects close to my heart; support local people and community enterprise and be aware of how and where I spend my money.
+I’m a responsible traveller and do my best to adhere to best practices and highlight topical issues regarding community and conservation in tourism.
+I aim to practice what I preach; dedicate time to long-term volunteering and projects close to my heart; support local people and community enterprises, and be aware of how and where I spend my money.

 But I’m also guilty.
 While I never visit poorly run zoos, join baited cage dives with animals or give money for a picture with a dancing monkey, I have engaged in harmful tourism practice when it comes to the treatment of elephants in Thailand and Asia generally.

 Only then did the sheer unhappiness of these creatures strike me.
-The realisation that while we humans pale in comparison to the size of an elephant, this kind of contact violates their freedom and makes them unhappy.
+The realisation that while we humans pale compared to the size of an elephant, this kind of contact violates their freedom and makes them unhappy.
 I vowed never to engage in such practices ever again.

-I listen to people respond that they are going to do it anyway because it’s the only means of interaction they have found available to them.
+I listen to people respond that they will do it anyway because it’s the only means of interaction they have found available.
 But if you take away these cliché tourist experiences, it doesn’t mean you CAN’T have contact with these magnificent creatures.

 - The Truth About Riding Elephants in Thailand